 A couple of days later I have a brief walk around Thai Town before meeting Stilgherrian and C Bar.
 He showed me around some changes in Sydney CBD.
 It was delightful catching up with him again after all those years.
 There was an overwhelmed feeling afterwards.
 I guess my brain was trying to process it.

 One of the reasons I chose to be there in May-June was Vivid Sydney.
-And I attended one of its events—Speed Networking at AFTRS—to have peak at media business.
+And I attended one of its events—Speed Networking at AFTRS—to have a peek at media business.
 I walked a lot to see the festival including Bjork Digital at Carriageworks and light installations along Martin Place to Circular Quay.

 The week was also full of walking in my old suburbs’ back lanes.
 Other than that, Stilgherrian introduced me to one suburb that I’d never been to Hurstville.
-Even though there wasn’t time I could explore it, to me, it was a real Chinatown where new Chinese immigrants formed their community.
+Even though there wasn’t enough time I could explore it, to me, it was a real Chinatown where new Chinese immigrants formed their community.

 The final week was filled with three major exhibitions: Telling Tales: Excursions in Narrative Form at Museum of Contemporary Arts, World Press Photo 16 at State Library of New South Wales, and Manifesto by Julian Rosefeldt at Art Gallery of New South Wales.
 All were worth it.